bartificer/programming-by-stealth/docs/pbs94.md

 One final point to note before wrapping up this instalment — by convention, **JavaScript classes are always named in so-called *CamelCase* with a leading capital**, hence my choice to name our example class `ImaginaryCurrency`.

-This is not a rule, but it is a very widely adopted convention, and as such I strongly recommend you treat it as a rule, it will make your code easier for others to understand and re-use.
+This is not a rule, but it is a very widely adopted convention, and as such I strongly recommend you treat it as a rule.
+Abiding by language conventions like this will make your code easier for others to understand and re-use.

 ## Final Thoughts —  A Lot Done, but More to Do!

 We can now create classes which allow us to construct encapsulated objects as needed.

 Throughout this instalment we've been steadily improving our example `ImaginaryCurrency` class.
 So far we've been focusing on improving the constructor, in the next instalment we'll shift our focus to the data encapsulated by instances of our class.
-At the moment our classes are still very brittle, we need to add a lot more data validation and error checking to get them more robust.
+At the moment our classes are still very brittle, we need to add a lot more data validation and error checking to make them more robust.

 For now, the following won't throw an error: